warrenjayv/dod_autoclicker/README.md

   this is just a simple program for fun for my friend because he wanted to autoclick his dod flashlight. written in C++ and runs on windows.

+  STATUS: currently not working if certain libraries aren't installed; need to recompile using source.